Kalayse/Portfolio/Bookish_Log.md

 - Obtain a subset of books through a random generation script - currently thinking 5 books.
 From Goodreads' website obtain more about review information.
 Consider manually logging the breakdown of reviews and the timeframe of each review.
 - Focus mostly on Jannesar's dataset in order to focus in on the questions I'm trying to answer.

+## 12-Sept-22
+I ended my session on 8-Sept-22 by using INNER JOIN to combine a Goodreads' dataset with an Amazon dataset.
+The dataset only was able to INNER JOIN matching values in both tables and therefor all values were not account for.
+Since I joined on strings, the string had to have been an exact match.
+Additionally, I only joined a small segment of the Goodreads' dataset, which was up to 100k books.
+This new data set includes book titles, page count, publishing year, Goodreads' rating, Goodreads' reviews, Amazon Rating, and Amazon Reviews.
+With 22 distinct books, I will be manually adding the OriginalPrice to the dataframe.

+When adding the cost to the dataframe, the following issues were encountered: unable to determine original price of the book in the print/sale year, the current price of the book is based on market demand, and there's lots of reprints of books (such as Dante's Inferno).
+The current cost of the book is my 'best guess' at what a standard book from that publishing year would cost.
+If there was a range of prices (as you would find with eBay), I averaged the min/max.

 ## Datasets Used:
 - [Goodreads-books by Soumik](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks).